xnuinside/simple-ddl-parser/README.md

 - PARTITIONED BY statement

+- CREATE SEQUENCE with words: INCREMENT, START, MINVALUE, MAXVALUE, CACHE

+- CREATE TYPE statement ENUM, OBJECT

 - LIKE statement (in this and only in this case to output will be added 'like' keyword with information about table from that we did like - 'like': {'schema': None, 'table_name': 'Old_Users'}).

 ## HQL Dialect statements